behdanisohrab/ATL/README.md

 `./launch_activity.sh <path_to_apk> <path_to_activity>`
 example: `./launch_activity.sh test_apks/org.happysanta.gd_29.apk org/happysanta/gd/GDActivity`

+NOTE: you might need to copy some files out from the apk under `data/`, e.g the `assets` folder

 when it doesn't work:
 if you are trying to launch a random app, chances are that we are missing implementations for some
 stuff that it needs, and we also don't have (sufficiently real looking) stubs for the stuff it says